Hiranbaburaj/DataScience-Lab/README.md

 EXERCISE 7: Decision Tree
 1. Implement decision trees using iris dataset and find the accuracy of the algorithm
 2. Implement decision trees using custom dataset

+EXERCISE 8: Naïve Bayes Algorithm
+1. Implement naïve bayes algorithm using iris dataset and find the accuracy of the algorithm
+2. Implement naïve bayes algorithm using custom dataset